clevyr/circleci-ecr-builder/README.md

 ## A utility Docker image based on `docker:stable-git` to assist in Circle CI builds with ECR.

-This image has make, git, docker, python3, and the AWS CLI installed
+This image has make, git, docker, python3, jq, and the AWS CLI installed